Murderlon/the-things-network/README.md

 First version of the design can be found [here](./docs/design-0.1.pdf).

 ### Design presentation
+Now that the first version of the design is finished, it is time to present it to The Things Network.
+This was also the moment to further discuss the feasibility of using their API in the front-end, as mentioned before in the data workshop.

 The design presentation can be found [here](./docs/design-presentation.pdf).

+I also made a small [API specification](./docs/api.md) to make things more concrete.
+This acted as a guideline when I sat down with the tech-lead on the API.
+Unfurtunately it became clear that it's for the better to do manual exports of the data and manually update the front-end.
+This is because their API is subdue to heavy change as they go from V2 to V3.
+The good news is that as I know what structure and format of the data is required for the front-end, they offered to change the API at a later stage to match that.

+#### Design feedback
+- Packet Traveller should contain less steps.
+Router, Broker, and Handler are unnecessarily detailed and should together just become 'The Things Network'.
+- TTN's servers could be displayed on the map as well, as they have physical locations.
+- When explaining the gateway, add a link to the gateway marketplace.

 ### Expert review